contact us at firstname.lastname@example.org

 "In the late 1980s, Alvino wanted to start playing the guitar again but the top had sunk considerably - one of the braces had cracked and the other was compromised.
 I removed the back and the braces and replaced them.
 While I was in there, I cleated the old cracks and made a plot map of the top with one inch squares.
 I did a thickness plot across every square inch. "

-The image (left, above) shows the interior of the guitar when Lynn had removed the back to repair it.
-Alvino is pictured right, playing the guitar, as he bought it from Eddie Lang.
+The image (above, left) shows the interior of the guitar when Lynn had removed the back to repair it.
+Alvino is pictured (below, right) playing the guitar, as he bought it from Eddie Lang.
 See more on Alvino Rey here.

 Luthier, vintage guitar expert and guitar tech Lynn Wheelwright tells us about the 1929 pictured here.

-The picture above shows Alvino Rey playing the L-5 after the neck had been replaced by Gibson in the mid-1930s.
+The photo (above) shows Alvino Rey playing the L-5 after the neck had been replaced by Gibson in the mid-1930s.
 Image courtesy of André Duchossoir.